 Motorcycle accidents happen all too often in the state of California.
 Whether you are a novice rider or have been riding for decades, you know how important it is to practice safety procedures when on your bike.
 You can be as safe as possible when riding your motorcycle and a driver near you could cause an accident.
 Our Los Angeles motorcycle crash lawyer would like to discuss the most common motorcycle accident injuries in today’s post.

-One of the most common types of motorcycle accidents is that of road rash.
+One of the most common types of motorcycle accidents is road rash.
 When a motorcycle is hit by another vehicle it will throw the rider off the bike and onto the road.
 It doesn’t matter how fast the other vehicle is going, there is no protection around the biker to prevent him or her from being thrown from the bike.
 As the body slides across the road it will suffer road rash, which often looks like burns on the skin.

 It’s also common for victims of motorcycle accidents to suffer broken bones.
-Since there is no protection to the body it’s easy for an arm, leg, hand, foot, or arm to break in the crash.
+Since there is no protection for the body it’s easy for an arm, leg, hand, foot, or arm to break in the crash.
 Most breaks occur when the rider braces him or herself for the fall, straightening their arm as they hit the ground.

 Whether you ride with a helmet or take the risk of riding without one, you can suffer an injury to your head in a motorcycle accident.
 Head injuries can include traumatic brain injuries (TBI), skull fractures, facial fractures, facial burns, and much more.
 Your head can easily be injured in a motorcycle crash even when you are wearing a helmet.
-It all depends on the force of the impact of your head with the other vehicle or the road.
+It all depends on the force of the impact of your head on the other vehicle or the road.

 It’s not uncommon for victims of motorcycle accidents to suffer damage to their muscles.
 This damage might not be present right after the accident as it could develop over a period of weeks or months.
 The muscle damage could be limited or it could be permanent, which could lead the accident victim to struggle with motor skills.